header image for website

 you'll be able to see if there is, in fact, a problem.

-Here's some tips from PayPal on recognizing a fraudulent PayPal email (these apply to most suspicious emails):
+Here's some tips from PayPal on recognizing a fraudulent email:

 "There are many signs of a fraudulent email.